CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ```

-When a pod is attached to a certain network and it wants to specify subnet or IP, it needs to be specified in pod fields.
-If they are set on a flat network, it will be ignored by the flat network controller (since it does nothing for pods):
+When a pod is attached to a certain network and it wants to specify subnet or IP, it needs to be specified in pod fields:

 ```yaml
 apiVersion: v1